 Video is increasingly important to your web strategy.
 But if you’ve created a video and uploaded it to your website, you may have run into a few problems.
 In this article, we’ll share 10 reasons why self-hosting your video is a bad idea, then we’ll recommend the best way to add videos to your website.

-Before we dive into the technical reasons you should never host your own videos, let me take a second to explain the difference between embedding video, as opposed to uploading it to your WordPress server.
+Before we dive into the technical reasons why you should never host your own videos, let’s get clear about what it means to host your own video.

-Self-hosting means that you upload the video file to your site, using the built-in file uploader in WordPress, the same way you might upload a photo or image to your site.
+Self-hosting a video means that you upload a video file from your computer to the same web server where your website is hosted — for example, using the built-in file uploader in WordPress — the same way you might upload a photo or image to your website.

-With that as background, here are ten reasons you should never upload video files to your own web server — particularly if your site is hosted on a shared server.
+That’s precisely why we’ve created this list of 10 reasons why you should never upload video files to your own web server — particularly if your site is hosted on a shared server.
+Let’s dive in.

 Your web hosting provider allocates a certain amount of bandwidth and other resources for each server on their network, based on average traffic rates that do not include serving large media files to hundreds of individuals (or more) at the same time.
-Too many requests for a single large file will quickly exceed the limits of the web server on which your site is hosted, and bring your site—and any other sites that also “live” on the same server—to its knees.
+Too many requests for a single large file will quickly exceed the limits of the web server on which your site is hosted, and bring your site—along with any other sites that are also hosted on the same server—to its knees.